bnsreenu/digitalsreeni-image-annotator/README.md

    ```

 2. Using the application:
-   - Click "Open New Image Set" to load a new set of images from your computer.
+   - Click "New Project" or use Ctrl+N to start a new project.
-   - Use "Add More Images" to append images to the current set.
+   - Use "Add New Images" to import images, including TIFF stacks and CZI files.
-   - Add classes using the "Add Class" button.
+   - Add classes using the "Add Classes" button.
    - Select a class and use the Polygon or Rectangle tool to create manual annotations.
    - To use SAM2 Magic Wand:
-     - Click "Load SAM2 Model" and select the config (.yaml) and model (.pt) files.
+     - Click "Load SAM2 Model" and select the config (.yaml) and model (.pt) files you downloaded earlier.
      - Select the SAM2 Magic Wand button and draw a rectangle around your object of interest for automated annotation.
    - Edit existing annotations by double-clicking on them.
-   - Save your annotations using the "Save Annotations" button.
+   - Save your project using "Save Project" or Ctrl+S.
-   - Use "Import Saved Annotations" to load previously created annotations.
+   - Use "Open Project" or Ctrl+O to load a previously saved project.
+   - Click "Import Annotations with Images" to load existing COCO JSON annotations along with their images.
+   - Use "Export Annotations" to save annotations in various formats (COCO JSON, YOLO v8, Labeled images, Semantic labels, Pascal VOC).
-   - Access the help documentation by clicking the "Help" button.
+   - Access the help documentation by clicking the "Help" button or pressing F1.
    - Explore the interface – you might stumble upon some hidden gems and secret features!

 3. Keyboard shortcuts:
-   - Use the mouse wheel or trackpad to zoom in/out
+   - Ctrl + N: Create a new project
+   - Ctrl + O: Open an existing project
+   - Ctrl + S: Save the current project
+   - Ctrl + W: Close the current project
+   - F1: Open the help window
+   - Ctrl + Wheel: Zoom in/out
-   - Hold Ctrl and drag to pan the image
+   - Hold Ctrl and drag: Pan the image
-   - Press 'Esc' to cancel the current annotation
+   - Esc: Cancel current annotation, exit edit mode, or exit SAM-assisted annotation
-   - Press 'Enter' to finish the current polygon annotation or accept a SAM2-generated mask
+   - Enter: Finish current annotation, exit edit mode, or accept SAM-generated mask
+   - Up/Down Arrow Keys: Navigate through slices in multi-dimensional images

 ## Development